ChemicalDevelopment/PGS/README.md

     ╚═╝      ╚═════╝ ╚══════╝

 ## What is this?
 This is a project that searches for functions that are prime for the first few values of input.
 It is a **P**rime **G**enerator **S**earch.
-It looks through polynomials, and tests some of the input, and then spits out some info.
+It looks through polynomials, and reports it's findings to the server.

 ## Why do this?
 Primes have both practical and novel purposes.
 Primes are in all forms of cryptography, and are the building blocks of arithmetic.
 Finding the density, probability, and other properties of prime generating polynomials can help us now, and in the future.